-- Employees must have all personal electronic devices, including earpieces, turned off and stored out of sight and not on the employee's person: - When on a moving train or engine. - When in the foul of the track, or within 4 feet of the nearest rail. - When operating On-track equipment on the rail. - Within the Division Dispatch Centers, Operator's and Yard-master's offices. - 2.
-Train and Engine Service employees must have all personal electronic devices, including earpieces, turned off and stored out of sight and not on the employee's person: - When any member of the crew is on the ground, or on rail equipment. - When any other employee is assisting with preparation or repairs to their train.
+All employees must have all personal electronic devices, including earpieces, smartwatches, and fitness trackers, turned off and stored out of sight and not on the employee's person:

+- When on a moving train or engine. - When in the foul of the track or within 4 feet of the nearest rail. - When operating On-track equipment on the rail, - When any member of the crew is on the ground or on rail equipment. - When any other employee is assisting with preparation or repairs to their train. - Within the Network Operations Center (NOC), dispatcher work stations, and operator and yardmaster offices - Within the confines of a shop where PPE is required.

-Additionally, Train and Engine Service employees are prohibited from using personal electronic devices for any function other than voice or text communication when on a train or engine.
+Additionally, when on a stopped train or engine, Train & Engine Service Employees, Hostlers, and Hostler Helpers are prohibited from using personal electronic devices for any function other than for voice and text communication or to refer to a rule, timetable, special instruction, or job aid.

-(c) Railroad-Supplied Electronic Devices
+(c) Employer/Railroad-Supplied Devices